zrepl/zrepl/docs/content/_index.md

 # zrepl - ZFS replication

-zrepl is a tool for replicating ZFS filesystems.

 {{% notice info %}}
-`zrepl` as well as this documentation is still under active development.
+zrepl as well as this documentation is still under active development.
 Use & test at your own risk ;)
 {{% /notice %}}